marcelkohl/dbex-engine-base/README.md

 If you want to share your engine, please let me know by sending a message and I will include it on the Dbex engines list github page.

 ## Don't!
-- Don't change the files in `/dataModel` folder.
-This folder may have updates in the future and you may have to update your branch/fork to comply with the dbex requirements.
+- Don't change the files in `/dataModel` folder and the `helper/package-manager.js`.
+These content may have updates in the future and you may have to update your branch/fork to comply with the dbex requirements.

-## TODO
-- engine plugins automatically install dbex core